Expected Credit Loss on Intercompany Loans

 Imagine you hold 60% in a company A and you exercise control of that company.

-You granted a loan to the subsidiary of CU 100 000.
+You got a loan from the subsidiary of CU 100 000.

-One year later, you assessed that the impairment on that loan amounting to its expected credit loss (ECL) is CU 10 000.
+One year later, the subsidiary assessed that the impairment on that loan amounting to its expected credit loss (ECL) is CU 10 000.

 Why should you book it – won’t it will be eliminated on consolidation?